postalserver/docs/content/en/developer/webhooks.md

 ## Message Bounces

-If we receive a bounce message for a message that was previously accepted, you'll receive the `MessageBounced` event.
+If Postal receives a bounce message for a message that was previously accepted, you'll receive the `MessageBounced` event.

 ```javascript
 {